ionutboangiu/docs/docs/configuration.rst

 Introduction
 ------------

-The configuration file, in *JSON* format, is a crucial component that allows users to customize and control the behavior of the :ref:`cgr-engine`.
-This document provides detailed information on the configuration's structure, usage, and best practices.
+The configuration file allows users to customize and control the behavior of the :ref:`cgr-engine`.
+This section provides detailed information on how to structure and use the documentation.

 Format & Structure
 ------------------

 Configuration files are organized into sections, making them easily splitable for better management and readability.
-Each section starts with a commented line (//*), providing a brief description or instruction.
+Even though the format of the files is JSON, it also allows commented lines starting with \\\\.

 .. hint::
    Configuration can be split into any number of *.json* files or directories.
 The :ref:`cgr-engine` loads these files recursively and in alphabetical order from the configuration folder.